peterkhe1999/CheatSheet/OSEP/README.md

 int gpgrt_poll;
 ```

-Error message about the shared **library's version information** => **libgcrypt** does require version information in associated libraries (Not all supporting libraries require version information).
+2. We also receive an error message about the shared library's version information.

+Not all supporting libraries require version information.
+But `libgcrypt` does require version information in associated libraries.

-=> A map file that identifies particular symbols as being associated with a given version of the library.
+=> A **map file** that identifies particular symbols as being associated with a given version of the library.

 ```bash
 readelf -s --wide /lib/x86_64-linux-gnu/libgpg-error.so.0 | grep FUNC | grep GPG_ERROR | awk '{print $8}' | sed 's/@@GPG_ERROR_1.0/;/g'